shotit/shotit/README.md

 ./volumes/shotit-incoming/tt1254207/Big_Buck_Bunny.mp4
 ```

-Restart `shotit-worker-watcher`, in case it doesn't catch your file change.
+Restart `shotit-worker-watcher`, in case it doesn't catch the change of your files.

 ```
 docker restart shotit-worker-watcher